MikePacey/Lancaster-HEC/docs/envmods.rst

 using just the module name, rather than the full name.

 As the full list of modules is lengthy, you can type ``module avail packagename`` to list versions of the specified package name.
-For example:
+For example you can view the available versions of the intel compiler suite with the command ``module avail intel``:

 .. code-block:: console